FREQUENTLY ASKED BARIATRIC SURGERY QUESTIONS

 What pre-operative tests do I require?

 This will be assessed on an individual basis.
 Gathering anatomical information prior to an operation is important and a pre-operative contrast swallow or endoscopy will be required.
-Our anaesthetist will also require some tests to ensure a safe anaesthetic e.g. routine blood tests, an echocardiogram, and a sleep study.
-When you book in your initial weight loss surgery consultation, we can further explain these tests to you.
+The anaesthetist will also require some tests to ensure a safe anaesthetic e.g. routine blood tests, an echocardiogram, and a sleep study.

 Am I a Candidate for Weight Loss Surgery?